 ESSENTIAL FUNCTIONS AND RESPONSIBILITIES:

-Evaluate applications and provide recommendations for first-year and transfer admissions
+Evaluate admissions and financial aid application materials and provide recommendations for first-year and transfer applicants

-Direct the recruitment of students from an assigned geographic region, leading outreach end engagement efforts and traveling to high schools, community-based organizations, recruitment events, and college fairs approximately 7-10 weeks annually
+Direct the recruitment of students from an assigned geographic region, leading outreach and engagement efforts and traveling to high schools, community-based organizations, recruitment events, and college fairs approximately 7-10 weeks annually

 Manage a portfolio of admissions counselor projects, utilizing qualitative and quantitative data to inform strategic planning, decision-making, and implementation efforts